Luciaffa/audible_data_cleaning/README.md

 3. Remove the unncessary ¨Narratedby:¨ from the 'narrator' column.
 4. Separate the author's name and last name from the 'author' and 'narrator' columns.
 5. Change the releasedate column from a VARCHAR(MAX) data type to a DATE data type.
 6. Split the 'stars' values into two columns, "stars" and "number of ratings¨.
+Assign 'NULL' to 'Not yet rated' values.
 7. Address the inconsistencies in the 'language' column, as languages other than English are not capitalized.